hemant-giri2004/RestaurantManagementSystemAPI/README.md

 * 🎓 GL Bajaj Institute of Technology and Management
 * 🛠️ Strong in Go, SQL, C++, and system design
-* 🎯 Goal: Become a backend developer in a top MNC
+* 🎯 Goal: Become a backend developer

 📍 From Bulandshahr, Uttar Pradesh